richsoni/richsoni-songs/tumblin.md

 ---
-title: Tumblin Rock
+title: Tumblin' Rock
 ---

-when the limelite is shining
+When the lime lite is shining
-while the king of clubs is dining
+While the king of clubs is dining
-at the 5 star joint, and the shift lead has appointed
+At the 5 star joint, and the shift lead has appointed
-you who has no clue how to do a waiters job
+You who has no clue how to do a waiters job
-you trip over your shoe and spill the glue colored stew
+You trip over your shoe and spill the glue colored stew
-and the kings cold black eyes stare right through your taboo
+And the kings cold black eyes stare right through your taboo
-but dont you feel blue, jack
+But don't you feel blue, jack

-everybody has had a ball that they fumbled
+Everybody has had a ball that they fumbled
-everybodys been a rock on the tumble
+Everybodys been a rock on the tumble
-so, next time you see somebody walkin take a stumble
+So, next time you see somebody walkin' take a stumble
-just try to be humble
+Just try to be humble
-we all see trouble
+We all see trouble

-when tweedle dee begins to hum a drum beat
+When tweedle dee begins to hum a drum beat
-he taps his feet, and the side of his seat with the meat of his thumb
+He taps his feet, and the side of his seat with the meat of his thumb
-and as he goes numb the gum shoots from
+And as he goes numb the gum shoots from
-his rum gullett onto the back of your mullet
+His rum gullet onto the back of your mullet
-but neither your nor him should feel dumb
+But neither your nor him should feel dumb
-when your at your interview you notice and feel like a bum
+When your at your interview you notice and feel like a bum

-everybody has had a ball that they fumbled
+Everybody has had a ball that they fumbled
-everybodys been a rock on the tumble
+Everybodys been a rock on the tumble
-so, next time you see somebody walkin take a stumble
+So, next time you see somebody walkin' take a stumble
-just try to be humble
+Just try to be humble
-we all see trouble
+We all see trouble

-when that lonesome whistle sounds and the train is leaving town
+When that lonesome whistle sounds and the train is leaving town
-and you start to make a frown because on a whim you left tiny tim
+And you start to make a frown because on a whim you left Tiny Tim
-back at the station dont worry jim
+Back at the station don't worry Jim
-yuo where just hurryin
+You where just hurryin'

-everybody has had a ball that they fumbled
+Everybody has had a ball that they fumbled
-everybodys been a rock on the tumble
+Everybodys been a rock on the tumble
-so, next time you see somebody walkin take a stumble
+So, next time you see somebody walkin' take a stumble
-just try to be humble
+Just try to be humble
-we all see trouble
+We all see trouble